flynneastwood/BlenderScripts/README.md

  Select a light to isolate it from all other sources of lights.
 Good to tweak each light contribution to the scene.

 -EzSmooth
-  Select a light to isolate it from all other sources of lights.
-Good to tweak each light contribution to the scene.
+  An operator to toggle on the smoothing of your mesh but also display the autosmooth for better controls.

 I'm gradually integrating them into a Tony Tools package with all the scripts.